4GeeksAcademy/blog/blog/python-or-java.us.md

 ## Ease of learning: Python's Simplicity vs. Java's Structure

 **Python's Gentle Learning Curve:**
-[Python, celebrated for its simplicity](https://4geeksacademy.com/us/learn-python/is-python-hard-to-learn), provides an easy start for beginners.
+So, should I learn Python or Java?
+Let's begin through Python and its simplicity [Python, celebrated for its simplicity](https://4geeksacademy.com/us/learn-python/is-python-hard-to-learn), provides an easy start for beginners.
 The language's clean and readable syntax significantly reduces the initial learning curve, creating an environment where novices can focus on problem-solving rather than wrestling with intricate language structures.
 The persistent query of "Is Python hard to learn?" finds a reassuring answer in the user-friendly features Python offers.
 For example, to print “Hello World!” in **Python, the code is:**

 ```